How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Setup, assumptions and notation

 \subsection{Examples of popular models satisfying the assumptions}

-Although our results are non-asymptotic, it is useful to identify the sources of $n$ dependence, both for intuition and to connect our results with asymptotic Bayesian CLTs.
 We now present results stating that, under standard regularity conditions, and for large enough $n$, exponential families and generalized linear models satisfy the assumptions listed above with constants that do not depend on $n$.